bewie03/Walletbud/README.md

 # WalletBud Discord Bot

-A Discord bot for monitoring Cardano wallets with YUMMI token validation and comprehensive transaction tracking.
+A Discord bot for monitoring Cardano wallets with comprehensive transaction tracking and database maintenance.

 ## Key Features